dsdanielpark/Bard-API/README.md

 For applications that are not natively compatible with HTTP/S-based APIs, such as our [Crawling API](https://crawlbase.com/docs/crawling-api/try-crawling-api/), we provide an advanced rotating proxy service.
 This service seamlessly forwards your requests to the Crawling API, thereby operating as a conventional proxy within your existing infrastructure.

 For a comprehensive understanding of this feature, please view our [documentation](https://crawlbase.com/docs/smart-proxy).
-You get 5000 free credits for Smart Proxy when you [sign up](https://crawlbase.com/signup).
+You get `5,000 free credits` for Smart Proxy when you [sign up](https://crawlbase.com/signup).

 <br>